evildarkarchon/Buffout-4-Dictionary/Buffout 4 Dictionary _ How To Read Crash Logs.md

 ### Criteria: USER32.dll | nvwgf2umx.dll (*crash log usually spams this dll)

-*Nvidia specific crash log related to all driver versions 445 and above.
+*Nvidia specific crash.
 Crashing happens at random or is consistent at certain places.
 Exact cause and relation to anything is currently unknown.*
 *Crash logs that spam this dll file / message don’t provide any useful information whatsoever.*

 ### Solution 1: